 The education experience at the University of Vaasa emphasises the role of community and interaction.
 At its core, the education experience is built upon cutting-edge, research-based knowledge, the latest advances in technology, as well as a focus on student-driven projects.

-The University of Vaasa has three master's degree programmes in English with an international EPAS accreditation: the Master's Degree Programme in International Business, the Master's Degree Programme in Finance, and the Master's Degree Programme in Strategic Business Development.
+The University of Vaasa has three master's degree programmes in English with an international EFMD accreditation: the Master's Degree Programme in International Business, the Master's Degree Programme in Finance, and the Master's Degree Programme in Strategic Business Development.

 All degree programmes in technology are accredited by the accreditation company ASIIN.